JOHN IMMERWAHR: YouTube tours of the Philadelphia Museum of Art

 - Vincent van Gogh.
 The Philadelphia Museum of Art has four paintings by Vincent van Gogh.
 I discuss how they were radical and innovative AND how they are deeply rooted in earlier traditions.

 - Bronzino in the Medici Court: Cosimo as Orpheus .
 This painting from the Renaissance is challenging in a different way — it just seems very odd.
 I try to show how the strange elements of the painting actually make sense.

 - Cy Twombly’s Fifty Days at Iliam.
 This is one of the most challenging contemporary art installations at the museum.
 I tried to make it accessible to people who don’t like modern art by dramatically relating the paintings to the events of the Trojan war.
 James Christy is the narrator and the original music is composed by Bryson Kemp.

 - The Constantine Tapestries.
 If you have been to the Philadelphia Museum of Art, you have seen these monumental tapestries that fill the Great Stair Hall.
 But most people don’t realize that they tell a story about Constantine the Great, the Roman emperor from 306 to 337 C.E.
-This video takes through the story and the description of the video explains bit about how the tapestries were created and ended up at the museum.
+This video takes you through the story and the description of the video explains a bit about how the tapestries were created and ended up at the museum.
 Spoiler alert: seven of the twelve tapestries were designed by Peter Paul Rubens.

 - From the Medieval World to the Renaissance.
 One of the local universities asked me to create this video for their freshman honors humanities course.
 The video uses the Philadelphia Museum of Art’s collection to trace the journey of European art from the 1100s to the Renaissance.
 (Note: this one is 30 minutes in length, the rest are under 10 minutes, so if you are looking for something shorter, start somewhere else).